wolfallein/clockworkpi-debian/README.md

+# Bin folder

+For convenience I added compiled kernel files (uImage, dts, boot.scr) to the bin folder if you just want to update your system.
+Just copy the files to /BOOT.

 # SD card preparation

 Use `lsblk` to make sure you are working with the SD card.
 Replace `/dev/sdX` with your device.

 ## Create partitions
 ````
-sudo fdisk /dev/sdb
+sudo fdisk /dev/sdX
 ````
 1. Delete all existent partitions.
 Use `d` to delete.
 2. Create two new primary partitions.
 Use option `n` to create.

   First Partition `Start = 8192 End = 93814`
-  Second partition `Start = 94218 End = Size available for your OS.
-You can use any size.`
+  Second partition `Start = 94218 End = XXX` - End = Size available for your OS.
+You can use any size.

 3. Define `vfat` type for first partition.
 Use `t`, `1` to select first partition, and use code `c` for `W95 FAT32 (LBA)`
 4. Define `ext` type for second partition.
 Use `t`, `2` to select second partition, and use `83` for `Linux`.